MicrosoftDocs/azure-docs/articles/azure-monitor/logs/manage-access.md

 ## Access mode

-The *access mode* refers to how you access a Log Analytics workspace and defines the data you can access during the current session.
-The mode is determined according to the [scope](scope.md) you select in Log Analytics.
+*Access mode* depends on the context in which you access a Log Analytics workspace, based on the [scope](scope.md) you select in Log Analytics.

 There are two access modes: